Ficool

 Buford says with a bit of jazz, "Carpet 96!"

-They go to the designated carpets.
-Once everyone's in place, the teachers activate the magic, as the room turns bright once more.
+They go to their designated carpets.
+Once everyone's in place, the teachers activate the magic, as the room brightens once more.

 Damish's group: